microsoft/jacdac/services/navigationsystem.md

          differential_reference_station: u16
      }

-GPS fix information extracted from a GGA message.
+Fix information extracted from a GGA message.

 ## Event

-    event change @ change

-The reported position was updated.

-    event active @ active
+    event fix_available @ active

-The GPS is enabled and ready to receive position data.
+The module is enabled and ready to receive position data.

     event inactive @ inactive

-The GPS module is disabled or lost connection with satellites.
+The module is disabled or lost connection with satellites.